ecmwf/metview-docs/docs/api/functions/load_dataset.rst

         ds = mv.load_dataset("oifs_2021")

-    first the $MPY_DATASET_ROOT/oifs_2021 folder is checked then if this folder does not exist "oifs_2021" is regarded as a **built-in dataset**, and if available it will be automatically downloaded from the dedicated download server.
+    first the $MPY_DATASET_ROOT/oifs_2021 folder is checked.
+If this folder does not exist "oifs_2021" is regarded as a **built-in dataset**, and Metview will automatically try to download it from the dedicated download server.

 Using a path to a dataset
 ++++++++++++++++++++++++++++